 Bullying is when a person is picked on over and over again by an individual or group with more power, either in terms of physical strength or social standing.

 Two of the main reasons people are bullied are because of appearance and social status.
 Bullies pick on the people they think don't fit in, maybe because of how they look, how they act (for example, kids who are shy and withdrawn), their race or religion, or because the bullies think their target may be gay or lesbian.

 Some bullies attack their targets physically, which can mean anything from shoving or tripping to punching or hitting, or even sexual assault.
 Others use psychological control or verbal insults to put themselves in charge.
 For example, people in popular groups or cliques often bully people they categorize as different by excluding them or gossiping about them (psychological bullying).
 They may also taunt or tease their targets (verbal bullying).

-Verbal bullying can also involve sending cruel texts, messages, or emails or posting insults about a person on Facebook or other sites — practices that are known as cyberbullying.
+Verbal bullying can also involve cyberbullying — sending cruel texts, messages, or posting insults about a person on Facebook or other social sites.

 How Does Bullying Make People Feel?

 One of the most painful aspects of bullying is that it is relentless.
 Most people can take one episode of teasing or name calling or being shunned at the mall.
 However, when it goes on and on, bullying can put a person in a state of constant fear.